-Taking action is critical to assuring conditions for health and wellbeing for all.
-Consistent with the action plan, this may involve advocating for or implementing programs and policies that address priority issues.
+Taking action across sectors—such as health, education, or social protection—is critical to assuring conditions for health and wellbeing for all.
+Consistent with the action plan, this may involve advocating for or implementing programs and policies in different sectors relevant to addressing priority issues.

 Key Questions to Consider

-- What will success for the action look like (e.g., conditions that will change, improved outcomes)?
+- What will success for collaborative action look like (e.g., sectors involved, conditions that will change, improved outcomes)?

-- What promising practices (or evidence-based interventions) will be implemented to improve conditions and desired outcomes?
+- What promising practices (or evidence-based interventions) will be implemented—through which sectors and settings—to improve conditions and desired outcomes?

-- What particular components and elements will we use in our intervention?
+- What particular components and elements (e.g., policy change, modifying access and opportunities) will we use in our intervention?

 - How do we need to adapt the intervention so that its fits our situation?